-2020 Point-In-Time count shows low veteran count in 2019 was an anomaly
+2020 point-in-time count shows low veteran count in 2019 was an anomaly

 COVID-19 made efforts by the United Way of Denton County to end veteran homelessness by 2020 more difficult, but staffers said this week their efforts haven’t stopped.

-The 2020 Denton County Homelessness Data Report, which includes the annual Point-In-Time Count, showed the number of veterans experiencing homelessness in 2020 is similar to the 2017 and 2018 figures on the day of the counts.
+The 2020 Denton County Homelessness Data Report, which includes the annual point-in-time count, showed the number of veterans experiencing homelessness on the day of the 2020 count is similar to the 2017 and 2018 figures.

-Point-In-Time Count volunteers counted 18 veterans experiencing homelessness on Jan.
-23, 2020, among the 258 people total.
-This figure rose from seven counted in 2019 but is consistent with 2017 and 2018’s figures of 16 and 21.
+Point-in-time count volunteers counted 18 military veterans experiencing homelessness on Jan.
+23, 2020, out of a total of 258 people without permanent shelter.
+Just seven such veterans were counted in 2019, but the 2020 number is consistent with 2017 and 2018’s figures of 16 and 21.
 In the report, United Way described the 2019 figure as an anomaly.

-Denton Mayor Chris Watts signed on to the Mayors Challenge to End Veteran Homelessness in 2018 with United Way of Denton County’s goal to end veteran homelessness by 2020.
+Denton Mayor Chris Watts signed on to the Mayors Challenge to End Veteran Homelessness in 2018, with United Way of Denton County setting a goal to end veteran homelessness by 2020.

 The latest United Way report shows the community will end veteran homelessness when the community reaches functional zero, in which veterans are being housed at higher rates than veterans are entering homelessness.

-Hope Rodgers, a community impact coordinator at United Way, said a $300,000 grant the Texas Veterans Commission awarded them will help the organization create a Denton County Veterans Stability Program.
+Hope Rodgers, a community impact coordinator at United Way, said a $300,000 grant the Texas Veterans Commission awarded them will help the organization create the Denton County Veterans Stability Program.

 “Last year, [the Denton County Veterans Coalition] contributed $3,000 to our Denton County Homelessness Barriers Fund — a housing stability fund,” Rodgers said.
 “We were able to assist quite a few veterans moving into housing in that capacity and moving past barriers.”

-United Way’s Homelessness Data Dashboard shows monthly figures for households who are experiencing active homelessness in Denton County.
-On May 31, 2020, the dashboard showed 26 veterans were among the 345 actively homeless counted compared with 35 at the end of January.
+United Way’s Homelessness Data Dashboard shows monthly figures for households that are experiencing active homelessness in Denton County.
+On May 31, the dashboard showed 26 veterans were among the 345 actively homeless counted, compared with 35 at the end of January.

 “[The decrease is] definitely a direct result of system changes that we worked really hard to put in place in the last couple of years in increasing access to our homelessness management information system, where our data lives and our housing providers can access,” Rodgers said.
 “Through shared data measures, shared assessments, we’ve been able to get all our local service providers seeing this and measuring goals the same way.”